githubtraining/release-workflow/course-details.md

 ## What you'll learn

+This course will answer common questions like:
+- How do I choose a branching strategy?
+- When should I use topic branches?
+- When should I use release branches?
+- How do I use the Projects tab on my repository?
+- How do I create a release-centered workflow?
+- How do I backport changes for a prior release?
+- How do I implement a hotfix?

 After completing this course, you'll be able to:

 - Build a project board to manage your next release